node-red/node-red-node-test-helper/README.md

 ...
 ```

+## Using a local Node-RED install for tests

+If you already have Node-RED installed for development, you can create a symbolic link to your local installation.
+For example, if Node-RED is cloned in your `~/projects` folder use:

+    npm install ~/projects/node-red --no-save

 ## Adding test script to `package.json`

 To run your tests you can add a test script to your `package.json` file in the `scripts` section.
 To run all of the files with the `_spec.js` prefix in the test directory for example: